Bảo vệ tài liệu nhạy cảm khi trích xuất dữ liệu

 Even with a trustworthy service, you can take additional steps to protect your data.

 Redact before uploading: If certain information is not needed for extraction (like social security numbers on a document where you only need the financial totals), consider redacting it before uploading.
+Most PDF viewers have basic redaction tools.
+What you do not upload cannot be exposed.

 Check the output: Review extracted data to make sure the service is not adding watermarks, telemetry, or metadata to your exports.
+The output should contain only the data you expect, not additional tracking information.

 How DocPrivy Handles Privacy